psherwinnicholls/folio/src/writing/hackday.md

 - create/review your risky assumptions, or
 - build a research wall

-Split the room into teams of 3–4.
-This will give you the flexibility to brief each team individually.
-Recently, I grouped industry experts from the same field into teams alongside product owners, interaction/service designers and developers.
-These teams played to their strengths and tackled different parts of a complex problem space.

 ### 11:00–11:15 — Take a short break
 It might seem early.
 And I've literally had people scoff at me.
 People are normally only useful for about 1½ hours before they should take a break.
 The day is perfectly timed for that.